40% Off Orders Over $39 | Code: SUMMERDEAL | Ends 6/4

 1. The Theme: Costumes and Cocktails: Quick, someone call the babysitter!
 This theme is just for the big kids.

 Décor: Go with classic black and white decorations to create an elegantly spooky vibe.
-Invite with this oh-so-popular Cover the tables in simple black linens and pick up some faux skulls (check out the dollar section at your favorite store) and scatter them about.
+Invite with this oh-so-popular Costumes and Cocktails invitation.
+Cover the tables in simple black linens and pick up some faux skulls (check out the dollar section at your favorite store) and scatter them about.
 Next, search your house for clear glass vessels for candles – nearly anything from extra wine glasses to mason jars can serve as a candle holder.
 Drop in some votive candles, dim the lights, put on your favorite spooky playlist and you’re set!

 Activities: An adults-only Halloween party doesn’t require much in terms of games and fun.
 However – every costume party needs a costume contest.
 Since this party is just for adults, awarding a top prize for best couples costume is a fun idea.

 Food and Drink: Since the word cocktails is literally your theme name, you must create a signature Halloween cocktail to serve.
 Hop over to Pinterest and search your heart out.
 Whatever you choose, make sure it’s nice and boo-zy.

 2. The Theme: Spooky in the Suburbs: Who said the ‘burbs don’t know how to party?

 Décor: This is such a fun theme for a neighborhood Halloween party!
 Let this ghost-themed invitation inspire the décor theme for this family-friendly celebration.
 Our best tip: pull your cars out of the garage and create a scary-fun space for the kids to hang.
 Inside the house decorate with these DIY cheesecloth ghosts.
 These guys will be the talk of the party!

 Activities: Use mini orange cones and pumpkins to create a Halloween-inspired obstacle course in your garage and driveway.
 The kids will be entertained for hours.